dbaldwin103/EasyLink-API-V2/README_HandlingErrors.md

 ## Improper Payloads

 Depending on the API being called there is a very specific format that the payload must conform to.
-These formats are detailed in other documentation, see *README_OBO.md* or *README_ASN.md*.
+These formats are detailed in the ***README_BuildingPayloads.md*** file.

 The two most common errors in this category will occur in instance of an unrecognized field being sent, or a string being sent to a number field.
-These responses will be sent directly from Salesforce and will return as an array containing objects with fields *message* and *errorCode*. **Since these errors fail at deserialization before entering the API method, they cannot be handled by the API, and will be the responsibility of the sending party to handle and correct!**
+These responses will be sent directly from Salesforce and will return as an array containing objects with fields *message* and *errorCode*. **Since these errors fail at deserialization before entering the API method, they cannot be handled by the API, and will be the responsibility of the sending party to handle and correct!
+No notification will be sent out!**

 #### Unrecognized Field

-In this example the field **Quantitay__c** is accidentally sent instead of **Quantity__c**.
+In this example the field **Quantitay** is accidentally sent instead of **Quantity**.

 ```
 [
     {
-        "message": "No such column 'Quantitay__c' on sobject of type OBO_Line_Item__c at [line:53, column:23]",
+        "message": "No such column 'Quantitay' on object of type EasyLink_Payload_Line at [line:53, column:23]",
         "errorCode": "JSON_PARSER_ERROR"
     }
 ]